0xreid/ansible-network-automation-tutorial/README.md

 ### full_example

 This directory contains a more complete finished example of the tutorial for reference.
-(WIP)

 ### hello_world